Kanikamittal99/kanikamittal99/README.md

 - Data cleaning, transformations, and creating reports using Excel.
 - Querying and modeling data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.
-- Developing dashboards on Tableau and PowerBI.
+- Developing dashboards in Excel and PowerBI.
 - Performing exploratory data analysis and answering business queries using Python

 ### 🎈 Hobbies